-Outdoor Lab has been enriching the lives of 6th grade and high school students in Jefferson County for more than 60 years.
-With more than 6,000 students served each year and well over 400,000 alumni, Outdoor Lab is the longest continually running outdoor education program in the western United States.
+Outdoor Lab has been enriching the lives of sixth-grade and high school students in Jefferson County for more than 60 years.
+With more than 5,000 students served each year and over 400,000 alumni, Outdoor Lab is the longest continually running outdoor education program in the western United States.

-Outdoor Lab is a careful integration of several proven youth development models, including experiential education, socio-emotional and life-skills learning, outdoor recreation, and mentorship.
+Outdoor Lab carefully integrates several proven youth development models, including experiential education, socio-emotional and life-skills learning, outdoor recreation, and mentorship.
 Our curriculum and program format work in tandem to help students realize their leadership potential and uncover personal, interpersonal, and social skills.
 Outdoor Lab provides opportunities for students to practice effective communication, teamwork, and goal setting in a challenging and awe-inspiring wilderness classroom.

 Our Program Model

 Finally, we pride ourselves on the inspirational places we conduct our labs.
-Both the Mount Evans and Windy Peak campuses are historic and emotive wilderness properties.
+Both the Mount Blue Sky and Windy Peak campuses are historical and emotive wilderness properties.
 The remote setting and inspirational surroundings are key factors in our ability to effect positive change in our students.

 This class takes place on our low ropes challenge course.
 The goal is for students to apply teamwork and strong leadership to challenges set by Outdoor Lab Staff.
 We start the week off with this class to build our teams and set the tone for the week with a deep dive into our core value system of ICARE.
 ICARE stands for Integrity, Commitment, Awareness, Respect, and Empathy.